 Try to keep the air next to the crib or around play areas humidified whenever possible.
 You can then use the essential oils to infuse scents using something like an ultrasonic diffuser.
 Also, add less oil than you typically would to make sure that you don’t overwhelm your little one’s sense of smell.

 Make sure to introduce these essential oils to your baby slowly and gradually.
-Try wearing it on your skin first to get them more accustomed to the fragrance of the essential oils.
+Try to apply essential oils by wearing it on your skin first to get them more accustomed to the fragrance of the essential oils.
 This is a great way of knowing if there will be any adverse affects to your baby.

-Whenever you are using a new essential oil, make sure that you dilute it heavily first and then perform a spot test on the arm or leg of your baby.
+Make sure that you dilute essential oils first and then perform a spot test on the arm or leg of baby's skin.
 If there is no reaction, you can feel comfortable knowing that the essential oil you are using is safe and will not harm your child in any way.